-Install piping through the wall as shown in Figure 18.
+Install piping through the wall as shown in Figure 16.
 Adequate length of pipe must protrude beyond the exterior wall for attachment of the termination fitting.
 The recommended distance between the terminal fitting and the exterior wall is 1 in.
 (2.5 cm).
 A 90° elbow is supplied with the water heater for the termination fitting on the air intake.
 If other fittings are required they must be purchased separately.
 The supplied 90° elbow contains a protective screen to block foreign debris or small animals from entering the pipe.
 If a screen is preferred at the exhaust termination, it must have a low resistance to air flow.
 Refer to the type of screen used in the supplied elbow.
 A screen that significantly restricts airflow will reduce the performance of the water heater and could cause nuisance control lockouts.
-Complete the installation of the remainder of the vent and air intake system and attach to the water heater as shown in Figure 19.
-Horizontal sections of the exhaust vent shall slope upward away from the water heater a minimum of 1/8'' per foot (10 mm per meter).
-This will allow the condensate in the vent to run back to the condensate drain on the water heater.
-Horizontal sections of air intake piping shall slope downward away from the water heater a minimum of 1/8'' per foot.
+Complete the installation of the remainder of the vent and air intake system and attach to the water heater as shown in Figure 17.
+Horizontal sections of the exhaust vent shall slope upward away from the water heater a minimum of 1/8" per foot (10 mm per meter).
+This will allow the condensate in the vent to run back to the condensate drain on the water heater a minimum of 1/8" per foot.